Buying an existing Window Cleaning round is a great way to expand or kickstart a new business.

 Whilst not exhaustive, the above considerations will leave you with a healthy overview on what a Window Cleaning round/ business looks like, however - here are some final recommendations we have to protect yourself with any purchase.

-Document the Purchase with a basic contract and receipt - To some this will go without saying, however for many Window Cleaners the informal nature of the work means that paperwork is never completed (and therefore there is no record!).
+Document the Purchase with a basic Contract and Receipt - To some this will go without saying, however for many Window Cleaners the informal nature of the work means that paperwork is never completed (and therefore there is no record!).
 You may even choose to itemise what has been purchased and at what point.

 We recommend getting in writing that the seller cannot contact customers for a period of time.
 Legally and financially it will be difficult to enforce, but having it in writing will act as a deterrent and often reveal a sellers intentions.